Indian Prime Minister Modi files for third term in general election - ExBulletin

 Filing nomination papers is a procedural step that will allow Modi to contest the elections.
 Candidates register their nominations in stages depending on when the constituency votes, with Varanasi scheduled to vote on June 1.

-Modi is considered a champion of the country's Hindu majority, who represent 80% of India's 1.4 billion people.
-He oversaw rapid economic growth during his 10 years in power and his supporters credit him with improving India's standing in the world.
+Modi is seen as a champion of the country's Hindu majority, which makes up 80% of India's 1.4 billion people.
+He oversaw rapid economic growth during his 10 years in power and his supporters credit him with improving India's global standing.

 Before filing his candidacy, Modi held a roadshow in the city on Monday, attracting thousands of supporters.